-In addition to RapidPlan implementation, oncology professionals around the world are using OncoPeer as a source of knowledge on topics ranging from IT-related discussions regarding Eclipse software scripting to equipment upgrades and billing questions.
+In addition to RapidPlan implementation, oncology professionals around the world are using OncoPeer as a source of knowledge on topics ranging from IT-related discussions to Eclipse software scripting to equipment upgrades and billing questions.

 The Eclipse scripting API allows a user to interact with the software in many different ways.
-Users have been able to write code for checking whether a plan meets certain requirements and constraints, generating custom reports; or searching through patient records to rapidly pull out specific data for trial and research purposes.
+Users have been able to write code for checking whether a plan meets certain requirements and constraints, generating custom reports, or searching through patient records to rapidly pull out specific data for trial and research purposes.

 “OncoPeer was a tremendous help in getting the knowledge I needed to successfully launch our scripting project,” says Bradshaw.
 “While mine is a relatively large department, the knowledge for my project wasn’t readily available.
 By accessing OncoPeer, I was able to communicate with other individuals in the same profession all over the world.
 This increased the potential knowledge base dramatically and enabled me to be in contact with users not only in centers throughout the UK but also the United States.”

 Barbara Stiltner, chief radiation therapist at Knox Community Hospital in Mount Vernon, Ohio, also uses OncoPeer as a knowledge source.
 Knox Community Hospital is a small, privately owned hospital with a single linear accelerator.
-When they began thinking about upgrading to a TrueBeam® system from an earlier-model linac, Stiltner turned to OncoPeer for some guidance and as to what machine would best suit her facility.
+When they began thinking about upgrading to a TrueBeam® system from an earlier-model linac, Stiltner turned to OncoPeer for some guidance as to what machine would best suit her facility.

 “By following different discussion threads, I was able to read about the experiences of colleagues around the world who were using the various Varian systems, including the TrueBeam that we are considering,”says Stiltner.
 “It was really helpful to see what the system offers and to draw on the experiences of others.
 I was able to find really good answers to my questions using OncoPeer -- not only about equipment upgrades but also billing questions.”
-According to Stiltner, Knox has started the budget process to enable the upgrade.

 Varian established the OncoPeer online community as part of the company’s “Linking Minds” initiative, with the idea that knowledge sharing could help improve the efficiency, quality, and consistency of care in cancer clinics.
-Varian customers can access OncoPeer 24-hours per day from anywhere in the world, to exchange knowledge and experience with other clinicians.
+Varian customers can access OncoPeer 24-hours a day from anywhere in the world, to exchange knowledge and experience with other clinicians.

 "Providing clinicians with resources that enable them to pool knowledge has become an important goal for us, as treatment centers seek ever more effective ways of implementing precise, non-invasive treatments like RapidArc® radiosurgery," said Kolleen Kennedy, president of Varian's Oncology Systems business.
 "We developed OncoPeer as a tool to help our customers collaborate, find others who use Varian technology, and learn from one another."